heptarch/heptarch.github.io/projects.md

 But I wouldn't bet on too many more.
 The simple reason is that Turing awards are not a good investment, and in the cutthroat landscape of technocapital disruption, you "move fast and break things" or you die.
-For better or worse, Big Tech knows the ROI is in strategic deployment, marketing, and product integration, not fundamental algorithms research.
+You don't have time to sit around doing fundamental algorithms research.
 This capitalist realpolitik explains why, for instance, Alphabet is making massive cuts to its "moonshot factory" `X`.
 It also explain why research groups in MAMAA and beyond have aggressively